 Oh hell naw: Minivan love in bloom

 Through one of the blogs I write for, I was approached to test drive a brand spankin' new car for a week.
 Sure, it's a minivan, which I ardently resist in my quest to be just a tad bit hipper or sassier or something than they convey in my over-analysis and my prideful aesthetics that easily conquer mommy pragmatism.
 But when they surveyed me thoroughly on my work, opinions and weekly activities and then swiftly approving all that, invited me to roll a fully-loaded 2008 Dodge Caravan during a week I'm displaced from my home and normal routine, I was actually excited.
 They had me at "We think you are one of just 50 socially and professionally influential women in Chicago."
+My next and clearly logical thought was about my shoes.

 The cherry red wonder was dropped off this morning by two very polite young men who thoroughly explained every feature -- from the tailgate camera to the satellite radio to the two DVD players with wireless headphones to the remote start and swivel seats...the list goes so far that I kept saying "sweet!" like I am a 14-year old at her first Dave Matthews show at Soldier Field.
 This bad grrrl is amazing.